 These are relaxing and refreshing kinds of experiences, and we all need to be able to “drift” from time to time.
 We need a break from the ordinary routines of work and the constant demands of life.
 I personally think that is one of the main values of a Sabbath, to allow space to breathe deeply, to think, meditate, and pray about what really matters in life.

-Nowadays we are able to enjoy many of the freedoms and benefits for which our forefathers fought so bravely.
+Nowadays we are able to enjoy many of the freedoms and benefits for which our forefathers risked their lives and fought so bravely.
 Perhaps you were able to relax some yesterday, to kick back and drift a little.
 I think Washington, Franklin, Jefferson, the Adamses, Madison, Monroe, Paine, and many who sacrificed for our freedoms would be grateful to know we are able to benefit from what they fought for.
-I also think they would be greatly concerned that we not take what they gave us for granted, to allow our country to drift away from the moorings, the foundations of this great nation.
+I also think they would be greatly concerned that we do not take what they gave us for granted, to allow our country to drift away from the moorings, the foundations of this great nation.